Guardians of the Galaxy (2014) poster

 Crew

-Director – James Gunn, Screenplay – James Gunn & Nicola Perlman, Based on the Comic-Book Created by Dan Abnett & Andy Lanning, Producer – Kevin Feige, Photography (3D) – Ben Davis, Music – Tyler Bates, Visual Effects Supervisor – Stephane Ceretti, Visual Effects – Cantina Creative, Framestore (Supervisor – Jonathan Fawkner), Lola VFX (Supervisor – Trent Claus), Luma Pictures (Supervisor – Vincent Cirelli), Method Studios (Supervisor – Greg Steele), MPC (Supervisor – Nicholas Aithadi) & Sony Pictures Imageworks, Special Effects Supervisor – Paul Corbould, Production Design – Charles Wood.
+Director – James Gunn, Screenplay – James Gunn & Nicola Perlman, Based on the Comic-Book Guardians of the Galaxy Created by Dan Abnett & Andy Lanning, Producer – Kevin Feige, Photography (3D) – Ben Davis, Music – Tyler Bates, Visual Effects Supervisor – Stephane Ceretti, Visual Effects – Cantina Creative, Framestore (Supervisor – Jonathan Fawkner), Lola VFX (Supervisor – Trent Claus), Luma Pictures (Supervisor – Vincent Cirelli), Method Studios (Supervisor – Greg Steele), MPC (Supervisor – Nicholas Aithadi) & Sony Pictures Imageworks, Special Effects Supervisor – Paul Corbould, Production Design – Charles Wood.
 Production Company – Marvel Studios.

 Cast